reureya/anax-flat/content/block/footer-col-1.md

 ####Anax Flat

-To build websites based on markup documents and configuration in YAML.
+A framework to build websites based on markup documents and configuration in YAML.

 [Get going](http://dbwebb.se/kunskap/bygg-me-sida-med-anax-flat).